Menu

 • Support staff meetings and Breakfast meetings weekly

-• Refreshments and social events planned for at pinch points throughout the year
+• Refreshments and social events planned for pinch points throughout the year

 Monitoring

-Science work scrutiny will take place once every half term and again pupil voice will be part of this scrutiny at least once a term.
+Science or Foundation work scrutiny will take place once every half term and again pupil voice will be part of this scrutiny at least once a term.

 From this regular monitoring the SLT will meet with subject leads to identify and highlight any areas of development.
 This may require individual support being provided or it might be that we need to plan a whole staff INSET to fill in the gaps.